KreativeName1/TodoApi/README.md

 This is my first time creating an ASP.NET Core API.
 I learned to use EntityFramework and how to create an API with Token-based Authentication.
 I haven't tested all endpoints yet, and there may be issues that I will fix when i make the frontend.
 The API is not yet complete and will be updated in the future.

 ## Future Plans
-- Implementing the frontend using MAUI for Desktop, Vue.js for the Webpage and Java for the Android app.
+- Implementing the frontend for Desktop and Android
 - Expanding functionality for more features
 - Testing the Endpoints